7thCore/hlnsrv-script/README.md

 # WARNING

-- Script updates from GitHub: These may include malicious code to steal any info the script uses to work, like email credentials and discord webhooks.
+- Script updates from GitHub: This will enable the script to update itself from github WITHOUT your consent.
+If you don't trust me, leave this off.
-Now I'm not saying that I'm that kind of person that would do that but:

-**IF YOU DON'T TRUST ME, LEAVE THIS OFF FOR SECURITY REASONS!**

 -------------------------